Genez-io/genezio-documentation/docs/frameworks/nuxt.md

 region: us-east-1
 # Specifies the version of the YAML configuration syntax being used.
 yamlVersion: 2
+# Configuration specific to the Nuxt project setup.
+nuxt:
+    # The path where the Nuxt.js project is located.
+    path: .
+    # The package manager to be used for this project (npm, yarn, etc.)
+    packageManager: npm
+    # Custom scripts to be run during deployment, e.g., installing dependencies.
+    scripts:
+        deploy:
+            - npm install
+    # The subdomain that will be associated with this Nuxt.js application.
+    subdomain: my-nuxt-app
 ```

 ### 3. Monitor your project